Manuelaio/uncoverappLib/inst/extdata/intro.md

-- a text file, with .txt extension, containing HGNC official gene name(s) one per row and to be uploaded to ` Load a gene(s) file ` box.
-An example file is included in extdata of uncoverappLib packages
+- a text file, with .txt extension, containing HGNC official gene name(s) one per row and to be uploaded to ` Load input file ` box.
+An example file is included in extdata of uncoverappLib packages.
+Users can use also a target bed with 4 columns: chromosome, start, end and gene/amplicon

 Below is an example of genes list.